tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

 title: Haskell package checklist
 ---

-This post covers everything you need to know about how to develop a Haskell package.
+This post covers everything you need to know about developing a Haskell package.
-I decided to create it because I have made a few packages and nothing covers the entire process.
+I wrote it because I made a few packages and nothing covers the entire process.
-The [Cabal user guide](https://www.haskell.org/cabal/users-guide/developing-packages.html) provides good low-level information, and Sebastiaan Visser's [Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html) gives some nice high-level guidance.
+The [Cabal user guide][1] provides good low-level information, and Sebastiaan Visser's [Towards a better Haskell package][2] gives some nice high-level guidance.
-This post covers both of those and then some.
+This post covers both of those and fills in some of the gaps left by them.

 - **Use Git for source control.**
   If it's not in source control, it doesn't exist.